Roya Rozati

 Roya Rozati is an India-based gynecologist and infertility specialist.
-She is also the Professor and Head of the Department of Obstetrics and Gynaecology at the Shadan Institute of Medical Sciences and was formerly served as the Professor and Head of the Department of Obstetrics and Gynaecology at Owaisi Hospital & Research Centre of the Deccan College of Medical Sciences.
+She is also the Professor and Head of the Department of Obstetrics and Gynaecology at the Shadan Institute of Medical Sciences and formerly served as the Professor and Head of the Department of Obstetrics and Gynaecology at Owaisi Hospital & Research Centre of the Deccan College of Medical Sciences.
 In addition, Rozati is also the founder of the Maternal Health & Research Trust, a specialized research and infertility treatment center in Hyderabad focusing on infertility issues.
+She is currently the National Advisor to Indian Fertility Society from Telangana State and A.R.T.
+Chief Specialist at MHRT Hospital and Research Center.

 Her main areas of research are in Endometriosis, Obstetrics, stem cell biology and PCOS in India.

 Early life and career

 Rozati was born and raised in Hyderabad, India.
 She attended the Gulbarga University in 1985, where she studied medicine (MBBS).
 After completing medicine degree, she completed postdoctoral studies from All India Institute Of Medical Sciences, New Delhi in 1990.
 After completing the education, Rozati joined Mahaveer Hospitals in 1995 as senior consultant.

 In 1995, she joined the Deccan College Of Medical Sciences, resigned in the year 2020 and joined Shadan Institute of Medical Sciences where she currently serves as the Head of department, Gynecology.
 She has served on numerous conference program committees related to gynecology, edited journals, published articles, and is a Fellow of the Indian Council of Obstetricians and Gynaecologist (FICOG) and Member of the Indian Medical Association.

 In 2000, she founded Medical Health & Research Trust, a multi-speciality fertility hospital in Hyderabad.
 Rozati serves as the ART Chief Specialist, Medical and Research Director of the hospital.
 She has previously chaired several conference program committees including, RCOG World Congress 2014 and was named as the “F.R.C.O.G.
 Fellow of the Royal College of Obstetrics and Gynecology” in 2005.

 On August 12, 2018, the Indian Fertility Society inaugurated its Telangana State Chapter and Dr. Roya Rozati was appointed as the Telangana State Secretary.
 She was instrumental in organizing a series of lectures In focused on infertility treatment under the aegis of the Indian Fertility Society Telangana Chapter.

 In 2016, Rozati was appointed as the Program Advisor, Royal College Training Program at the Texila American University in South America.
 She was also appointed as the Co-Guide at the same institution where she serves in both the capacities until date.

 Rozati lead and participated in nearly a dozen research projects including the ICMR supported Task Force Study on the Prevalence of Infertility in India.

+In 2024, Rozati led the national conference ISSRF 2024 as its Organizing Secretary.
+The conference brought together India's noted scientists from different verticals and was inaugurated by Telangana Governor Dr. Tamilisai Soundararajan, a gynecologist herself at the Indian Institute of Chemical Technology.
+She also chaired the talk on "Advancements in |Technologies Related to Reproduction and Fertility" at the ISSRF 2025 held at Jaipur.